 If you search for phenibut on Amazon, you will get many results of various nootropic supplements, but none of them is actually phenibut.
 Well, don’t bother!
 Amazon no longer allows the sale of phenibut and a whole bunch of other nootropic drugs, particularly piracetam and its analogues.

-Yes, Amazon may be a convenient place where you can source any herbal or natural supplement, but phenibut is just the opposite of that!
-It is a synthetic chemical that is treated as a drug in some countries, and so it is not considered a dietary supplement according to FDA regulations.
+Amazon may be a convenient place where you can source any herbal or natural supplement, but phenibut is just the opposite of that!
+It is a synthetic chemical compound that is not considered a dietary supplement according to FDA regulations.

 Phenibut is not an approved supplement or medication in the U.S. and worldwide, except in a few countries where it is an approved treatment (Russia and neighboring countries).
 It is also not a scheduled or regulated substance, which means that consumers can legally purchase it over the counter.